Shahid6174/LabPgms/README.md

 The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
+- `src`: the folder to maintain sources.
+This is where you will find all the files and classes.
-- `lib`: the folder to maintain dependencies
+- `lib`: the folder to maintain dependencies.

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.